 Arginine has not been shown to prevent or treat cancer in humans.

 Arginine is an amino acid that is produced by the body.
-It has been used for various conditions such as high blood pressure, heart conditions, migraine headaches and erectile dysfunction.
-Arginine has also been shown in clinical studies to enhance wound healing, immune function and athletic performance.
+It has been used for various conditions such as high blood pressure, heart conditions, migraines,and erectile dysfunction.
+Arginine has also been shown in some studies to enhance wound healing, immune function, and athletic performance.

 Arginine supplementation has been studied in cancer patients.
-Postoperative enteral formulas enhanced with arginine may improve wound healing, enhance immune status, and reduce length of hospital stay.
+Some studies show that arginine-enriched nutritional formulas taken around the time of surgery may improve wound healing, enhance immune status, and reduce length of hospital stay.

 Studies support the benefits of arginine for angina.